Research line

 Robot design and construction

-The group develops techniques for linkage position analysis, i.e., for computing all possible configurations that a linkage can adopt, while respecting the kinematic constraints imposed by its joints.
-The problem finds applications to robotics (direct and inverse kinematics of serial/parallel robots, cooperative manipulation, and closed-chain motion planning), structural biology (conformational analysis of biomolecules), multibody dynamics (initial position and finite displacement problems), and computer-aided design (variational CAD and assembly positioning).
-The group works essentially along two different approaches, one based on relaxation techniques (see the CUIK project), and the other based on the deduction of characteristic polynomials using Distance Geometry.
+The group also develops techniques for position analysis of multiloop linkages.
+The problem consists in finding the possible configurations that a linkage can adopt while respecting the kinematic constraints imposed by its joints.
+The resulting techniques can be applied to robotics (in contexts like direct or inverse kinematics, cooperative manipulation, object grasping, and motion planning), to structural biology (e.g., to the conformational analysis of biomolecules), to multibody dynamics (initial position and finite displacement problems), and to computer-aided design (variational CAD and assembly positioning).
+The group works essentially on two approaches: one based on relaxation techniques, and the other based on characteristic polynomials using Distance Geometry.
+Many of the developments are implemented in the CUIK suite, a large toolbox for motion analysis and synthesis of closed-chain multibody systems.

 Singularity analysis

-Singularities play a prominent role on understanding of a robot's configuration space.
-Depending on their nature, singularities give rise to dexterity or controllability losses and thus are to be avoided during the normal operation of a robot.
-They may, however, give rise to mechanical advantage too - i.e., to the transformation of small joint torques into large end-effector forces - which may be beneficial on specific applications.
-Also, output singularities provide the boundary of the workspace, which is a useful information for the robot designer.
-As a consequence, the group is developing new geometric tools that allow characterizing and computing the various singularity loci of a manipulator, either for classes of parallel mechanisms, or for general multi-body systems.
+Singularities play a prominent role on understanding the configuration space of a robot.
+Depending on their nature, singularities give rise to overspeeding problems, dexterity losses, or controllability issues.
+Thus, these configurations are often avoided during the usual operation of a robot, especially in applications that require careful human-robot interactions.
+Singularities, however, may also give rise to mechanical advantage (e.g., they can be used to transform small motor torques into large end-effector forces) and also provide the boundary of the workspace, which is a crucial information for the robot designer.
+The group has developed new geometric tools that allow characterizing and computing the various singularity loci of a robot, either for specific classes of parallel manipulators, or for general multi-body systems.
+New algorithms for controlling the motions across forward singularities are being developed too, which would allow the extension of the reachable workspace in parallel mechanisms.

 These are the latest research projects of the Kinematics and Robot Design research line: